vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 * IP
 * Credit card number
 * SSN
-* AccessToken to access API on behalf of user
+* AccessToken to access API on behalf of a user

 ### Backend